Juliana of the Netherlands: Marriage

 In the 1930s, Queen Wilhelmina began a search for a suitable husband for her daughter.
 At the time, the House of Orange-Nassau was one of the most strictly religious royal families in the world, and it was very difficult to find a Protestant prince who suited their standards.
 Princes from the United Kingdom and Sweden were "vetted" but either declined or were rejected by the princess.

 At the 1936 Winter Olympics in Bavaria, she met Prince Bernhard of Lippe-Biesterfeld, a young German Prince who was her 7th cousin, as both descended from Lebrecht, Prince of Anhalt-Zeitz-Hoym.
 His rank and religion were suitable; so Princess Juliana's royal engagement was arranged by her mother.
 Princess Juliana fell deeply in love with her fiancé, a love that was to last a lifetime and that withstood separation during the war and Bernhard's extramarital affairs and illegitimate children.
-The astute Queen Wilhelmina, by then the richest woman in the world, left nothing to chance.
+Queen Wilhelmina, by then the richest woman in the world, left nothing to chance.
 Wilhelmina had her lawyers draw up a prenuptial agreement that specified exactly what the German-born prince could and could not do, and what money he would receive from the royal estate.
 The couple's engagement was announced on 8 September 1936.

 The wedding announcement divided a country that mistrusted Germany under Adolf Hitler.
 Prior to the wedding, on 24 November 1936, Prince Bernhard was granted Dutch citizenship and changed the spelling of his names from German to Dutch.
 They married in The Hague on 7 January 1937, the date on which Princess Juliana's grandparents, King William III and Queen Emma, had married fifty-eight years earlier.
 The civil ceremony was held in the Town Hall of The Hague and the marriage was blessed in the Great Church (St. Jacobskerk), also located in The Hague.
-Juliana's chosen bridesmaids were either her relatives or family friends.
+Juliana's chosen bridesmaids were either relatives or family friends.
 These included Duchess Woizlawa Feodora of Mecklenburg-Schwerin (her first cousin), Duchess Thyra of Mecklenburg-Schwerin (her second cousin), Grand Duchess Kira Kirillovna of Russia (her first cousin once removed), Princess Sophie of Saxe-Weimar-Eisenach (her second cousin), and two of Bernhard's first cousins, Princess Sieglinde of Lippe and Princess Elisabeth of Lippe.

 A wedding gift was the royal yacht, Piet Hein.
 The young couple moved into Soestdijk Palace in Baarn.

 The first of their four daughters, Princess Beatrix, was born on 31 January 1938, followed by Princess Irene on 5 August 1939.